-There is the Donut Bar which has the best donuts San Diego has to offer – and I guarantee you will want to go back more then once to try all the flavors!
+There is the Donut Bar which has the best donuts San Diego has to offer – and I guarantee you will want to go back more than once to try all the flavors!
 And did we mention the San Diego breweries yet?!
 Plus the San Diego beaches and all the awesome day trips from San Diego you can take.

 Table of Contents

 There are so many attractions in San Diego to take your kids to.
 It can be overwhelming!
 We have put together our list of what our family enjoyed to help you narrow down your list and enjoy this fun city!